 Millions of accidents happen in the workplace every single year.
 Although some of them are completely unavoidable, most accidents can easily be prevented with proper health and safety considerations.
+Here's what to do if you have an accident at work.

 It’s never enjoyable when you find yourself in an accident at work.
 Not only can it be embarrassing and inconvenient, but it might leave you with emotional trauma or physical injuries.
 You might also have to take time off work due to your associated injuries and this can lead to financial loss.